Rick Tyler: Other activities

 In the 1990s, Tyler was pastor of the Church of the Remnant in Epworth, Georgia, and hosted a shortwave radio program called the "Voice of Liberty" on WWCR in Nashville, Tennessee.
 The program, which is reported to have been used for white supremacist and antisemitic rants, was also reported to have promoted conspiracy theories.
 Tyler is also reported to have run groups called the Voice of Liberty Patriots and the Georgia Taxpayer's Association.

-In 2019, in an interview with The Political Cesspool, Tyler told host James Edwards of a desire to turn Polk County into a "whitetopia" and a "virtually all-white county."
+In 2019, in an interview with The Political Cesspool, Tyler told host James Edwards of a desire to turn Polk County into a "whitopia" and a "virtually all-white county."
 He also described Polk County, which already has a population that is approximately 97.5% white, as having a reputation "for being the most racially-minded county in the state, historically."

 Legal issues

 In July 2020, Tyler was arrested and charged with tax evasion and property theft after an investigation by the Tennessee Department of Revenue.
 The indictment states that Tyler knowingly refused to withhold and pay approximately $38,000 in sales taxes between April 1, 2015, and March 31, 2016.
 It was also reported at the same time that Tyler's former landlord is suing him for unpaid rent.

 On May 12, 2022, Tyler pleaded guilty and was sentenced to two years of supervised probation, to be converted to unsupervised probation upon full payment of the restitution amount of $38,224.90.